 - Take days off!
 Completely off.
 No strength, no aerobic, no nothing.
 At least one per two weeks.
 (Add them to your training plan.)

-- Get a snack that includes a little sugar immediately post-workout, and a meal that is balanced in macronutrients (fat, carb, protein) within 1.5-2 hours.
+- Get a snack that includes a little sugar and some protein immediately post-workout, and have a meal that is balanced in macronutrients (fat, carb, protein) within 1.5-2 hours.

 - Plan long or hard workouts for days when you will be able to get off your feet for a couple hours afterward.